-It's all based on a clever business control system called constraints management in which the entire business is looked upon as a system.
-The process flow, from marketing & Sales through product completion and invoice receipt, is mapped with strategic identification of the system's Control Point, planned "buffers" of work-in-process and a mechanism to control the release of new jobs into the manufacturing system.
+Using an overall process flow map, from marketing & Sales through Installation and invoice collection, the strategic identification of the system's Control Point, planned "buffers" of work-in-process and a mechanism to control the release of new jobs into the system at the Template operation can be designed.
 By synchronizing all the functions of the business to a strategic Control Point, the entire operation can coordinated, controlled and optimized.

-Synchronous Flow is a business control concept that focuses on a single point in the operations system as the strategically selected Control Point.
-That function is finitely scheduled each day based on its capacity to produce Throughput (\$T).
-All other functions in the company from Sales through
+The Control Point is finitely scheduled each day based on its capacity to produce Throughput (\$T).
+All other functions in the company from Sales through Manufacturing, and including all the support functions, operate to serve the Control Point.
+Every function in the company is "synchronized" around the Control Point.

 Throughput, expressed as \$T, is the measure of value added by the company.
-Manufacturers "value added" is the transformation of raw material into custom products for its Customers.
+Fabricators "value added" is the transformation of sheets/slabs of raw material into custom countertops for its Customers.
 That "transformation" is measured as the sales price minus the investment in materials, freight and outsourcing.
 The result of that calculation is \$T.